 Side Load Garage Benefit #2

-A side load garage has a sweeping driveway into the side of the home instead of going straight in, which can give it a look of grandeur, especially when it’s concrete.
+A side load garage can have a sweeping driveway into the side of the home instead of going straight in, which can give it a look of grandeur.

-A side load garage can be used in conjunction with a front facing carriage garage, for separation of vehicles or shop as well as not making it look like the garage is larger than the home.
+A side load garage can be used in conjunction with a front facing carriage garage.
+A dual garage layout will separate vehicles from storage or shop space, and keep the rest of your home looking proportional.

 Travars Built Homes can also add a third garage bay to nearly any floor plan, including carriage garages.